How we prove your products meet standards?

 The piece can be magnetized by direct or indirect magnetization.
 Direct magnetization is when the electric current passes through the part and a magnetic field is formed in the material.
 Indirect magnetization is when a magnetic field is applied from an outside source.
 The magnetic lines of force are perpendicular to the direction of the electric current which may be either alternating current (AC) or some form of direct current (DC) (rectified AC).

 Magnetic particle inspection is quick, inexpensive and sensitive to particularly shallow (0.003 in.) defects, surface cracks and other lineal indications.

-Radiographic inspection is the best nondestructive method for detecting internal defects and hidden flaws, such as shrinkage and inclusions, simply because we are looking inside the part with short wavelength electromagnetic radiation (high energy photons) to penetrate various materials.
-And the radiograph serves as a permanent record of the casting quality that can be reviewed by multiple personnel.
+Radiographic inspection, or X-ray, is the best nondestructive method for detecting internal defects and hidden flaws, such as shrinkage and inclusions, simply because we are looking inside the part with short wavelength electromagnetic radiation (high energy photons) to penetrate various materials.
+And the radiograph serves as a permanent record of the part quality that can be reviewed by multiple personnel.